ethical-jobs/sdk-js-archived/README.md

 # EthicaJobs.com.au Javascript SDK

-*NOTE:* We are in pre-alpha stages please do not use this repo till at least `v0.2.0`
+*NOTE:* We are in alpha stages please do not use this repo till at least `v0.2.0`